Shipping Container Moving Cost in 2026

 What This Means

 Your estimate includes the container rental, ground transportation (truck), and delivery.
 For international moves, ocean freight, customs clearance, and destination delivery are additional.
 Container moving requires you to handle packing and loading yourself (or hire local labor).
 The container stays at your location for 2–5 days for loading, then is picked up and transported.
 This method works best for moves of 500+ miles where the logistics infrastructure supports container shipping.
+Quoted base rates exclude fuel surcharges, peak-season premiums, port congestion, port fees, and customs charges — confirm which of these are bundled before you book.

 Shipping Container Sizes and Capacity